ColleagueRiley/X11-Drag-n-Drop/README.md

 The second item of the data includes two values, if the format is a list or not and the version of XDnD used.
 To get the bool value, you can simply check the first bit, the version is stored 24 bits after (the final 40 bits).

-The format should be set to None for now, also make sure the version is less than or equals to 5.
-Otherwise there's probably an issue because 5 is the newest version.
+The format should be set to None for now, also make sure the version is less than or equal to 5.
+Otherwise, there's probably an issue because 5 is the newest version.

 ```c
     Bool list = E.xclient.data.l[1] & 1;